Standing up to Trucking Companies for Injured Accident Victims

 It is possible, if difficult, to demonstrate that the truck driver and trucking company should face liability for all of your accident-related losses due to these types of negligence.

-Strict Liability of Trucking Companies
+Strict Liability of Trucking Companies in Texas

 Sometimes a truck driver makes dangerous decisions without an employer knowing—or even suspecting—that something is wrong.
 However, even when truck drivers cause accidents all on their own, the trucking companies that employ them may share responsibility for the accident—a legal concept called respondeat superior holds companies strictly liable for the negligent acts of their employees.